Café-restaurant In De Waag

 The year is 1488.
 It’s evening.
 It’s half past nine.
 The sky has turned ink-blue.
 The night watchman turns the key in the lock and then brings it to the city hall for safekeeping.
 Saint Antonius Gate is locked and Amsterdam is safe for the night.

-Two hundred years later St Antonius gate was no longer used for defense but had become a weighing house within the city walls.
+Two hundred years later St Antonius gate is no longer used for defense but is now a weighing house within the city walls.
 Merchants liked its proximity to the Amstel River and a thriving market sprung up in front of the tower which was now called Waag or Weighing House.
 In the 18th century, the area around the Waag became known as Nieuwmarkt (New Market), and has retained this name until the present day.
 Nieuwmarkt thrived and grew into Amsterdam’s most important trading centre.

 photo credit Marianne Crone